dishanttayade/FourthSemProject/README.md

 ## Patients can
 - make an appointment
 - see all appointments
+- see all their prescriptions
-- see all their priscriptions and medical history
+- see all their medical history
 - see their payment history